 Fly into the main airport near Dublin and then use the bus system to get between different cities.
 There are a frequent number of flights arriving and departing from the Dublin airport.
-If you are going straight to Dublin city from the airport, you can take the Airlink 747 or 757 line (7 euros a person one way).
+If you are going straight to downtown Dublin from the airport, you can take the Airlink 747 or 757 line (7 euros per person one way).
 The trip takes bout 50 minutes to reach downtown Dublin so if you are trying to save time, take a taxi instead.

-You can take a tour and finish it off with a Guinness in their Gravity bar
+Take a tour of the Guinness Storehouse and finish it off with a Guinness in their Gravity bar

 City center park in Dublin

 Find the picturesque colorful houses of Galway along the water and near the Spanish Arch

 Do not miss taking a day trip to the Cliffs of Moher as this will likely be the highlight of your trip.
 Lally Tours offers a day trip (~20 euros for students), taking guests to Burren and the Cliffs.
 As the weather gets worse, there is a greater chance the Cliffs will not be open due to dangerous weather (wind) conditions.
 Keep this in mind when planning your trip.
 Consider booking the Cliffs of Moher for your first full day if you have multiple days.
 This way you have the flexibility to reschedule if your trip is cancelled.